-2.1 Joseph Leckie Academy practices a unified approach to promotion, sustenance and guidance of positive mental health and wellbeing.
+2. Academy approach to promoting positive mental health and wellbeing positive mental health and wellbeing.
 This has four rungs that work together to provide a robust provision that we feel ensures that all students and staff can access our mental health and wellbeing delivery, while ensuring that those who need the most guidance and direction get a more specified provision.